“Where do you get your wood?”

 “How did you get started working with wood?”

-Bill used to take care of head-injured people and he started drying lumber over 25 years ago as an activity to keep them busy.
-We still have a head-injured man, Bert, that lives with us, and is a great help in the shop.
-Bill’s great-grandfather was a furniture maker, his dad a builder.
-Corinne was the first girl in her high school shop class and her great-grandfather was a trunk maker.
+Bill used to take care of people with traumatic brain injury, and he started drying lumber over 25 years ago as an activity to keep them busy.
+We still have a man with traumatic brain injury, Bert, who lives with us, and is a great help in the shop.
+Bill’s great-grandfather was a furniture maker, and his dad a builder.
+Corinne was the first girl in her high school shop class, and her great-grandfather was a trunk maker.
 Working with our hands is something we both have always loved to do.

 “Do you both do woodworking, or is Bill just the pretty face around the shop?”

 Both of us (Bill & Corinne) do the actual woodworking, and we have our own sawmill we run together.
 As our business grew, we hired our son and his friends, and one of our daughters.
-Right now we have been blessed with three full-time young men, Abe Goorskey (our shop manager), Bradley Lawson, Michael Wehinger, & Caleb Johnson, part-time, who are so talented, hardworking and dependable, that this business couldn’t run without them.
+Right now we have been blessed with four full-time young men, Abe Goorskey (our shop foreman), Bradley Lawson, Eric McDaniel, & Henry VanGunten, (with Caleb Johnson, part-time), who are so talented, hardworking and dependable, that this business couldn’t run without them.
 We keep our business intentionally small, since we both want to be in the shop working, rather than being managers.